NandiLov/Responsive/README.md

 ## Explanation:

-In the **HTML**, we set up a basic structure with a <div class="hero"> to contain our hero background image and text content.
+In the HTML, we set up a basic structure with a <div class="hero"> to contain our hero background image and text content.

 We include the necessary viewport meta tag to ensure the website scales correctly on different devices.